 - In Buffy the Vampire Slayer season 1, Big Bad The Master is trapped underground inside the Hellmouth but he has minions who work to free him, Darla being the one with the most character development.
 He almost gets out a couple of times, and during one episode where people's nightmares come true he's seen free and walking around Sunnydale in Buffy's nightmare.

 The Master: I am free because you fear it.
 Because you fear it, the world is crumbling.
 Your nightmares are made flesh.

-In season four of Supernatural we find out that Lucifer is this trope.
+- In season four we find out that Lucifer is this trope.
 Azazel first finds "the crack in his cage" in order to communicate with him; it's implied that Lucifer also made a backup plan that Lilith and Ruby carried out in order to get Sam Winchester to release him.

-Doctor Who uses this one from time to time.
+- Doctor Who uses this one from time to time.
 In The Satan Pit, the devil himself is imprisoned inside a planet, trying to free himself by possessing members of a space station on the surface, and their friendly, if creepy alien servants.

-In Pyramids of Mars despite being paralyzed in an Egyptian Tomb Sutekh is able to control the archaeologist Marcus Scarman who entered the Tomb and Mummies even when they are working in England.
+- In Pyramids of Mars despite being paralyzed in an Egyptian Tomb, Sutekh is able to control the archaeologist Marcus Scarman who entered the Tomb and Mummies even when they are working in England.
 Finally he focuses his power through Marcus to destroy the Eye of Horus keeping him imprisoned even though Marcus has to travel to Mars to achieve this.

-Fenric in The Curse of Fenric despite being sealed in a Flask has been manipulating events for the past two seasons to free himself and destroy Earth, even transporting people through time.
+- Fenric in The Curse of Fenric despite being sealed in a Flask has been manipulating events for the past two seasons to free himself and destroy Earth, even transporting people through time.

 Religion and Mythology